Complete Technical Specifications

 How Wheel Diameter Affects Your Ride

-A larger wheel has a bigger contact patch with the road, which means more traction.
+Performance Mechanics: A larger wheel has a bigger contact patch with the road, which means more traction.
 It also rolls over bumps and road imperfections rather than getting stuck in them.
 Think of it like the difference between dragging a small ball over a rough surface versus rolling a large one — the bigger wheel simply glides over what the smaller one struggles with.

 Top 5 Benefits of a Scooty with Big Wheels

-Before jumping into model recommendations, it’s worth understanding exactly why big wheels matter.
-These aren’t just marketing talking points — every benefit below has a direct, noticeable impact on your daily ride.
+Core Advantages: These aren't just marketing talking points — every benefit below has a direct, noticeable impact on your daily ride.

 1. Smoother Ride on Rough Roads